 Check out the competition

 Who is your competition?
 What makes you different?
 Why should a client or customer buy from you and not the competition?
-What do their website look like?
-What marketing do they do?
-How will you compete and differentiate
+What does their website look like?
+What marketing are they doing?
+How will you compete and differentiate.

 Do the research first